 - DOCSIS, or Data Over Cable Service Interface Specification, defines the capabilities of cable modulator-demodulators.
 It allows them to communicate with the cable company's network and provides the power of high-speed Internet access.

 - ATM, which stands for Asynchronous Transfer Mode, is a standard defining DSL modulator-demodulators' capabilities.
 It transmits data over telephone lines and allows for high-speed Internet access.

-- PPPoE, or Point-to-Point Protocol over Ethernet, which is a protocol that allows cable modulator-demodulators and DSL modulator-demodulators to connect to the Internet.
+- PPPoE, or Point-to-Point Protocol over Ethernet, is a protocol that allows cable modulator-demodulators and DSL modulator-demodulators to connect to the Internet.
 Many Internet service providers use it to authenticate users and assign IP addresses.